Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Acyclicity in graphs and hypergraphs

-An important motivation for constructing acyclic coverings comes from finite model theory.
-In~\cite{CO17} coverings of \emph{\Sfive Kripke structures} were needed such that there would be a \emph{bisimulation relation} between the original structure and its covering.
-Bisimulation is a notion of equivalence between Kripke structures, which are vertex and edge coloured graphs, that is essential in the analysis of modal logics; \Sfive Kripke structures are Kripke structures where every edge relation is an equivalence relation.
-These coverings were obtained by constructing infinite, fully acyclic and finite, $n$-acyclic \ca graphs, and transforming these into suitable \Sfive Kripke structures.
-In particular, this showed that acyclic \ca graphs can be considered universal representatives of \Sfive Kripke structures up to bisimulation.
-Furthermore, acyclic \ca graphs were used originally in~\cite{Otto12JACM} to construct $n$-acyclic hypergraph coverings that were equivalent to some original hypergraph w.r.t.\ a generalised form of bisimulation that is suitable for guarded logics.

-This work does not focus on a model theoretic application, but on a theoretical analysis of the structure of acyclic \ca graphs.
-We show how many concepts for graphs that are acyclic in the usual sense generalise to \ca graphs that are coset acyclic.
-We establish several close connections between acyclic \ca graphs and $\alpha$-acyclic hypergraphs, and argue that acyclic \ca graphs can be considered tree-like in a very specific, more general sense.
-All this is the content of Section~\ref{sec:dualHypgergraphs} and Chapter~\ref{sec:paths}.
-But before we delve into that, we take a closer look at 2-acyclicity in the next section because it provides the backbone for most of the forthcoming definitions and all further analysis.
+Many concepts for graphs that are acyclic in the usual sense can be generalise to \ca graphs that are coset acyclic.
+We establish several close connections between acyclic \ca graphs and $\alpha$-acyclic hypergraphs, and argue that acyclic \ca graphs can be considered tree-like in a more general sense.
+First, we take a closer look at 2-acyclicity because it provides the backbone for most of the forthcoming definitions and all further analysis.